The Irish World (London)

-The Irish World is the main media outlet for London GAA.

-It is a national and international newspaper with a readership represented all over the UK, Ireland and Europe.

-It hosted the unique Irish World Awards until the closure of The Galtymore dance hall in Cricklewood in 2008.
+As of 2015, The Irish World was the "official media partner" for London GAA.
+It also hosted the Irish World Awards until the closure of the Galtymore Dance Hall in Cricklewood in 2008.
 Those awards were revived at the Novotel Hotel in Hammersmith, for special 25th and 30th anniversary events in 2012 and 2017.

-Editors have included Damien Gaffney, Donal Mooney, Frank Murphy and the present editor Bernard Purcell.
+Former editors have included Damien Gaffney, Donal Mooney, and Frank Murphy.